allegro/blog/_posts/2021-05-11-1-task-2-solutions-spark-or-beam.md

 ### Programming model

-The first comparison is about the way how do these technologies are built as capturing the general concept plays the first role in writing the code for data processing.
+The first comparison is about showing the way these technologies are built as capturing the general concept plays the first role in writing the code for data processing.

 <table>